ganbarodigital/php-the-missing-bits/docs/entities/WriteProtectableEntity.class.md

 ## Description

 `WriteProtectableEntity` is an interface.
-It is implemented by all objects that support being switched into a read-only mode.
+It is implemented by all entities that support being switched into a read-only mode.

 ## Public Interface